 Last week we talked about how to lose baby weight and the 4 keys to getting your body back.

-You learned the importance of healing and rebuilding abdominal separation (how to fix diastasis recti) and you got a glimpse at what proper postpartum training and nutrition should look like (hint: pick weights over cardio and ditch the crazy diet!).
+You learned the importance of healing and rebuilding abdominal separation (how to fix diastasis recti).
+Additionally, you got a glimpse at what proper postpartum training and nutrition should look like.
+(Hint: pick weights over cardio and ditch the crazy diet!)

 We also talked about balancing metabolic/postpartum hormones.